Improved Constructions for Non-adaptive Threshold Group Testing: The case with positive gaps

 For the positive-gap case, Definition~\ref{def:regularMatrix} of threshold disjunct matrices can be adapted to allow more than one distinguished column in disjunct matrices.
 In particular, in general we may require the matrix $\cM$ to have more than $e$ rows that $u$-satisfy every choice of a critical set $S$, a zero set $Z$, and any set of $g+1$ designated columns $I \subseteq S$ (at which all entries of the corresponding rows must be $1$).
-Denote this generalized notion by $(d,e;u,g)$-disjunct matrices.
-It is straightforward to extend the arguments of Lemma~\ref{lem:disjunct} to show that the generalized notion of $(d,e;u,g)$-disjunct matrices is necessary and sufficient to capture non-adaptive threshold group testing with upper threshold $u$ and gap $g$.
+Denote this generalized notion by threshold $(d,e;u,g)$-disjunct matrices.
+It is straightforward to extend the arguments of Lemma~\ref{lem:disjunct} to show that the generalized notion of threshold $(d,e;u,g)$-disjunct matrices suffices to capture non-adaptive threshold group testing with upper threshold $u$ and gap $g$.
 More precisely, the generalized definitions of threshold disjunct and regular matrices are as follows.